busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 ## Step 7 - Deploy a TLS Ingress Resource

-With all the prerequisite configuration in place, we can now do the pieces to request the TLS certificate.
+Now that the required configurations are in place, we can proceed to request a TLS certificate for our application.
 There are two primary ways to do this: using annotations on the ingress with [`ingress-shim`](../../usage/ingress.md) or directly creating a certificate resource.

 In this example, we will add annotations to the ingress, and take advantage of ingress-shim to have it create the certificate resource on our behalf.
-After creating a certificate, the cert-manager will update or create a ingress resource and use that to validate the domain.
+After creating a certificate, the cert-manager will update or create an ingress resource and use that to validate the domain.
 Once verified and issued, cert-manager will create or update the secret defined in the certificate.